 Whenever I’m in the thick of judgment, clawing for a gavel and a robe, that’s when I try to retell the Covey train story to myself and get my mind back on track.
 It usually does fast work and I’m again set straight.
 If it doesn’t, I can always go to favorite judgment story number two.
 I call it the lemon-drop cookie story.

 I don’t know where I got this story.
-I think somebody forwarded it to my yahoo mailroom.
+Maybe somebody forwarded it to my yahoo mailroom.
 Anyway, it starts out with a woman waiting for her flight to be called.
 She’s reading her magazine and eating her bag of lemon drop cookies and all is well.
 Any minute it will be time to board.
 It is a nice day.

 Then it happened.
 Without looking she reached into her bag for another cookie.
 And what?
 The man next to her had his hand in her cookie bag!
 She smiled that teeth-clenched smile we all muster up in times like these and turned back to her magazine.
 And you and I both know exactly what she must have been thinking.
 It’s what we’re thinking when the tollbooth guy doesn’t have enough money or an SUV cuts in front of us.
 It’s that free-for-all feeling of judgment, disgust and consternation.
-It’s that I can’t believe this is happening—and to me! sort of feeling.
+Also it’s that I can’t believe this is happening—and to me! sort of feeling.

 For all her shock, the lady in the story couldn’t help but notice that the guy was smiling, almost even chuckling to himself.
 Of all the nerve!
 Not quite bold enough to move the bag, she gobbled up her cookies faster and faster; eyeballing her frustration so he’d know she was hardly pleased.